Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Introduction

 \section{Introduction}

+Flexible structures in nature and industry, from plant leaves to sails, exhibit compliant behavior and response to aero-hydrodynamic loads different from rigid bodies.
 Flexible structures subjected to transverse flows are pushed to align with the flow direction, and the drag they experience is modified by the deformation. \citet{Vogel1996} suggested the use of the term \textit{reconfiguration} when dealing with biological structures to emphasize the strategy of being flexible to reduce the drag.
 Seaweeds are one of the most common examples.
-In the case of cultivated seaweeds, to maximize the yield, the seaweed blades usually grow densely side by side on longlines~\citep{Grebe2019,Campbell2019,Zhu2021} instead of being separated from each other.
+In the case of cultivated seaweeds, as shown in \cref{fig:seaweed_cultivation}, to maximize the yield, the seaweed blades usually grow densely side by side on longlines~\citep{Grebe2019,Campbell2019,Zhu2021} instead of being separated from each other.

-The theory of static reconfiguration and drag reduction of an individual flexible blade in a steady background flow is well established. \citet{Gosselin2010} introduced the reconfiguration number to quantify the drag reduction in their wind tunnel experiments on flexible rectangular plates and cut disks.
-They developed a simple analytical model based on a force balance between drag and bending stiffness, which predicted well the observed drag reduction. \citet{Luhar2011} incorporated the gravity and buoyancy and used the effective length to represent drag reduction.
-Both concepts (reconfiguration number and effective length) have been widely used since then, for example, the former in \citet{Henriquez2014,Whittaker2015,Leclercq2018a,Baskaran2023}, and the latter in \citet{Lei2021,Sun2024}.
+The theory of static reconfiguration and drag reduction of an individual flexible blade in a steady background flow is well established. \citet{Gosselin2010} introduced the reconfiguration number to quantify drag reduction in their wind tunnel experiments on flexible rectangular plates and cut disks.
+They developed a simple analytical model based on a force balance between drag and bending stiffness, which predicted well the observed drag reduction. \citet{Luhar2011} incorporated gravity and buoyancy and used the effective length to represent drag reduction.
+Both concepts (reconfiguration number and effective length) have been widely used since then, for example, the former in \citet{Henriquez2014}, \citet{Whittaker2015} and \citet{Baskaran2023}, and the latter in \citet{Lei2021} and \citet{Sun2024}.
 However, the relationship between them has not been clarified.